t-lo/vmscripts/README.md

 # vmscripts

-Collection of simplistic scripts to manage simple, headless virtual machines.
+Collection of simplistic scripts to manage simple virtual machines.